SuperRishi007/CyberSecurityLabs-CTFS/Pyrat/README.md

 └─$
 ```

-- we can we see are able to run a python on the machine, due to the invalid syntax return
+- we can are able to run a python on the machine, due to the invalid syntax return

 # Initial Exploition